4 awesome tiered loyalty programs and what you can learn from them

 Sephora's Beauty Insider Program pops up on top ten lists of the best loyalty programs pretty often.
 They know what perks motivate their customers and make it easy to join the program.

 Members get perks like earning more points per dollar spent, using points for sample-sized or full-sized products, getting makeup done for free in-store, free shipping, and gifts for reaching the next tier.

 Sephora rewards a free gift for getting to the highest tier.

 But the coolest part is that their first tier is free.
 It's call Insider, and it offers cool rewards like a birthday gift, bigger discounts during sales events, and two free samples per order.

 These rewards are desirable to makeup maniacs who love trying new products.
-Free samples can boost sales, but they're especially effective in the beauty industry.
+Plus, free samples can boost sales, and they're especially effective in the beauty industry.

 Another benefit to this reward program is that members can add a loyalty card to their iPhone wallet for easy use when purchasing products in store.
 Being mobile-friendly is important, as you'll learn from our next program.

 Starbucks' loyalty program is primarily used through their phone app, making it convenient for members.
-Again we have a brand who knows what its customer want, with cool perks like jumping the line, free refills, point-multiplier days, and birthday gifts.
+Again, we have a brand who knows what its customers want, with cool perks like jumping the line, free refills, point-multiplier days, and birthday gifts.

 There's also special in-app offers that are sent as push notifications and emails so people know when they're eligible for a reward.